 How comfortable do you feel discussing additional support or special arrangements with your line manager?

-Lessons for trust Leaders
+Lessons for Trust Leaders

 Data reveals the education industry needs inclusive representation and accessibility.
 Disparities in experiences must be addressed.
-As Ruth Golding, Founder of DisabilityEd UK, commented in our report, "Every disabled person will tell you ableism is rife, every non-disabled person will disagree. "
+As Ruth Golding, Founder of DisabilityEd UK, commented in our EDI report, “Every disabled person will tell you ableism is rife, every non-disabled person will disagree. ”

-Listening to those with lived experiences of disabilities is crucial to understanding organizational strengths and weaknesses.
+Listening to those with lived experiences of disabilities is crucial to understanding organisational strengths and weaknesses.
 What may appear equal to non-disabled individuals might hinder efforts for the inclusive environment they aim to foster.
 Ruth Golding describes in our report by saying:

 "Distinguishing between treating people equally and treating them fairly is crucial.
 For disabled individuals, equal treatment without reasonable adjustments may result in unfairness.
 For instance, a wheelchair user's access needs involve a lift, not stairs—making a lift fair, not merely equal."